inventory/hosts.ini

 - Reuse roles across environments

-Following these practices helps you stay ready for scaling and makes your work easier to share or hand over.
+These practices will help you stay ready for scaling and helps your work easier to share or hand over.
 Whether you’re deploying one VPS or many, using roles, vaults, and clean playbooks keeps things smooth.